shubham0704/personal_mcp_agents/README.md

     }
 }
 ```
+6. Go to perplexity.ai and generate your API key.
+Paste your API key in search.py
-4. Open the claude desktop application.
+7. Open the claude desktop application.
    ![Image](claude_desktop.png)